A variational approach to Hilbert's 16th problem within the framework of global analysis: Limit cycles for planar, polynomial, differential systems

-is our key tool.
-Note that we have dropped out the constant term $(1/2\e)\|\bv_\e\|^2$ from $E_\e$ as it does not play a role in what follows.
-The partial derivatives required in the statement of this theorem are
+from $E_\e$ as it does not play a role in what follows, and that for aesthetic purposes we have changed $\bv_0$ to $-\bv_0$.
+The partial derivatives required in the statement of that theorem are

 Equation \eqref{aaa} for critical closed paths in $\espacioo$ for $E_\e$ coming from Theorem \ref{basicsecond} involves the combination \eqref{este} which in our case is

 which must be an absolutely continuous function in $[0, 1]$.
 Its almost everywhere derivative ought to be, according to system \eqref{aaa},